vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

 Sell in a different UoM
 -----------------------

-When creating a new quotation in the Sales app, Odoo automatically uses the product's specified unit of measure.
+When creating a new quotation in the Sales app, Leansoft automatically uses the product's specified unit of measure.
 However, if needed, the :guilabel:`UoM` can be manually edited on the quotation.

 After the quotation is sent to the customer and confirmed into a sales order (SO), click on the :guilabel:`Delivery` smart button at the top right corner of the SO.
-Odoo automatically converts the unit of measure into the product's inventory unit of measure, so the :guilabel:`Demand` column of the delivery shows the converted quantity.
+Leansoft automatically converts the unit of measure into the product's inventory unit of measure, so the :guilabel:`Demand` column of the delivery shows the converted quantity.